tartale/go-kitt/README.md

 ### Go-Kit Two Thousand

-Generates go-kit boilerplate code from annotations provided in comments.
+Generates go-kit boilerplate code from annotations provided the comments of the business logic.

 ## Getting Started